 Like your thesis, your conclusion should restate your thesis and what you wrote about.
 Consider this as a way of tying your introduction back to your entire essay.
 You should highlight how your key points tie back to your essay.

-Reviewing your essay is critical to ensuring it is well written.
+Reviewing your essay is critical to ensuring you’re writing an effective essay.
 Read each paragraph thoroughly.
 Remove conjunctions (they’re, aren’t, don’t, etc.) as they are inappropriate for academic writing.
 Print your paper, and mark it up with revisions.
-Sometimes reading on paper is good away to notice more errors than on a computer screen.
-You will read it with more detail.
-Read the essay out loud.
-You will be able to hear if you’ve written an odd sounding sentence.
-If its sounds wrong, it may actually be written wrong.
+Sometimes reading on paper is a good way to notice more errors than on a computer screen.
+You will read it with more detail and it will allow you to mark up and make changes on the paper.

 Proofreading is critical in catching errors.